 In the continuing flow case, the same flow was reported when its count was 2000, and again at 3000: the total count to date is 3000.
 In the OLD/NEW case, the old flow had a count of 2000.
-Its record

-Brownlee, et. al. Experimental [Page 13] was then stopped (perhaps because of temporary idleness, or MAX LIFETIME policy), but then more traffic with the same characteristics arrived so a new flow record was started and it quickly reached a count of 1000.
+Its record was then stopped (perhaps because of temporary idleness), but then more traffic with the same characteristics arrived so a new flow record was started and it quickly reached a count of 1000.
 The total flow count from both the old and new records is 3000.

 The flow START TIMESTAMP attribute is sufficient to resolve this.
 In the example above, the CONTINUING FLOW flow record in the second usage record has an old FLOW START timestamp, while the NEW FLOW contains a recent FLOW START timestamp.
+A flow which has sporadic bursts of activity interspersed with long periods of inactivity will produce a sequence of flow activity records, each with the same set of address attributes, but with increasing FLOW START times.

-Each packet is counted in one and only one flow, so as to avoid multiple counting of a single packet.
+Brownlee, et al. Informational [Page 15] Each packet is counted in at most one flow for each running ruleset, so as to avoid multiple counting of a single packet.
 The record of a single flow is informally called a "bucket."
 If multiple, sometimes overlapping, records of usage information are required (aggregate, individual, etc), the network manager should collect the counts in sufficiently detailed granularity so that aggregate and combination counts can be reconstructed in post-processing of the raw usage data.
+Alternatively, multiple rulesets could be used to collect data at different granularities.

-For example, consider a meter from which it is required to record both 'total packets coming in interface #1' and 'total packets arriving from any interface sourced by IP address = a.b.c.d.'
+For example, consider a meter from which it is required to record both 'total packets coming in interface #1' and 'total packets arriving from any interface sourced by IP address = a.b.c.d', using a single rule set.
 Although a bucket can be declared for each case, it is not clear how to handle a packet which satisfies both criteria.
 It must only be counted once.
 By default it will be counted in the first bucket for which it qualifies, and not in the other bucket.
-Further, it is not possible to reconstruct this information by post-processing.
+Further, it is not possible to reconstruct this information by postprocessing.
 The solution in this case is to define not two, but THREE buckets, each one collecting a unique combination of the two criteria:

-- Bucket 1: Packets which came in interface 1, AND were sourced by IP address a.b.c.d - Bucket 2: Packets which came in interface 1, AND were NOT sourced by IP address a.b.c.d - Bucket 3: Packets which did NOT come in interface 1, AND were sourced by IP address a.b.c.d - (Bucket 4: Packets which did NOT come in interface 1, AND NOT sourced by IP address a.b.c.d)
+- Bucket 1: Packets which came in interface 1, AND were sourced by IP address a.b.c.d - Bucket 2: Packets which came in interface 1, AND were NOT sourced by IP address a.b.c.d - Bucket 3: Packets which did NOT come in interface 1, AND were sourced by IP address a.b.c.d - (Bucket 4: Packets which did NOT come in interface 1, AND were NOT sourced by IP address a.b.c.d)